Skip to content

 Security programs generate enormous volumes of telemetry, alerts, and compliance data.
 The objective is not alert volume; it is defensible security decisions.

-Security Decision Architecture (SDA) defines the technical implementation layer that transforms heterogeneous telemetry into structured analysis, governance inputs, and actionable security decisions.
-SDA is not a competing framework to SDOM; it is the architecture pipeline SDOM depends on.
+Security Decision Architecture (SDA) is a structured approach to disciplined cybersecurity decision-making.
+SDA defines the technical implementation layer that transforms heterogeneous telemetry into structured analysis, governance inputs, and actionable security decisions.

 This model connects telemetry systems, detection engineering, governed automation workflows, and governance processes into one decision pipeline.